bradleywb426/Stock-Analysis/README.md

 ### 2018 Stock Performance

 In 2018, most stocks had negative yearly returns.
 In fact, only two stocks had postive returns, ENPH and RUN, both of which had around +80% returns.
-This implies that both stocks may be good investments with consitent returns.
-Some of the stocks with small negative returns, like VSLR, may be also good investments with the occasional small dip in returns.
-One of the most notable negative returns is TERP, which has had relatively consistent negative returns for 2017 and 2018.
+Given the consecutive years of positive returns, this implies that both stocks may be good investments that provide consistent returns.
+Some of the stocks with small negative returns, like VSLR, may be also good investments in the long run that had a small decrease in returns, but more data would be required to properly make such assumptions.
+One of the most notable negative returns is TERP, which has had relatively consistent negative returns for 2017 and 2018, and is likely a company on the decline.

 <img src=https://github.com/bradleywb426/stock-analysis/blob/main/Resources/VBA_Challenge_2018_Results.PNG.jpg>